DinoChiesa/apigee-proxy-generator/README.md

   --serviceaccount $SVCACCT
 ```

-The rate limiting is hard-coded to 5000 "totalSlotMs units" per hour.
+In this example, the rate limiting is hard-coded to 5000 "totalSlotMs units" per
+hour.
+This is probably something you would want to configure in the API
+Product, or in the App, or on the Developer entity.
+This is pretty standard
+practice with Apigee.

 The proxy uses the `account-num` request header as the Quota identifier.
 When
 you invoke it, pass that header.
 Any value will do: